acatone-git/HomePlus_Mod_Dev/README.md

 2) Since the default key layout file is now "missing", the device will automatically assign the universal key layout (Generic.kl) to the RP2+
 3) It then changes the value of the HOME button to the obscure modifier (META_LEFT) in the universal key layout (key 102 META_LEFT)
 4) Lastly, it copies the modified universal layout to the designed folder (/system/usr/keylayout/) & gives it the required permissions (644)
-5) The rest of the script just verifies that all files are present when installing / removing HomePlus, that' all!
+5) The rest of the script just verifies that all files are present when installing / removing the HomePlus Mod, that' about it!

 # Dev / Testing Area